defencedigital/moduk-service-manual/src/user-research/collecting-data-from-participants.md

 - are happy to be contacted again for further research
 - have any questions about the session

-#### Get participants to complete a consent form

-Before you start, you must get participants to sign an [MOD consent form](#0).
-You need to add details about your research.

 #### Share an understanding your participation sheet

 Your information sheet should include: